 Our fleshly, carnal mind produces thoughts and actions that are not acceptable by God.
 The natural “works of the flesh are … adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like” (Galatians 5:19-21).

-So, in order to please God, we must learn how to repent and change how we think.
+So, in order to please God, we must learn how to repent of sin and change how we think.
 That is, we must resist the downward pull of the fleshly, carnal mind because “the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be (Romans 8:7).
 We must therefore recognize the importance of aligning our minds with God’s thoughts and ways.